Jack Kramer: Professional player

 In the 1950–51 World Series, Kramer beat Pancho Segura 64 matches to 28.
 Kramer won the Philadelphia U.S. Pro Indoor round robin event in March 1951, defeating Gonzales in the final.

 At the Philadelphia U.S. Pro Indoor, the service "drives" (not "forehand drives" as sometimes reported) of a number of players were electronically measured and compared to Tilden's reported service "drive" speed of 151 mph made by stopwatch and film in 1931.
 The service speeds were measured at the net, and not at the racquet face, as is currently the standard practice.
 Gonzales was recorded as hitting the fastest serve, 112.88 mph, followed by Kramer at 107.8, and Van Horn at 104.
 Kovacs, who possessed a big serve, played in the Philadelphia tournament but did not participate in the service speed measurements.
 Segura and Riggs participated in the test, but their results were not reported.

 Kramer did not play in the Cleveland International Pro (Cleveland U.S. Pro according to PTPA).
 At the USPLTA U.S. Pro at Forest Hills N.Y., in 1951, Kramer withdrew with back trouble after a five-set win over Parker.
 Kramer was not ranked in the USPLTA professional ranking due to insufficient U.S. tournament play (having withdrawn from the Forest Hills U.S. Pro and having been absent from the Cleveland U.S. Pro).
-Kramer was ranked U.S. No. 4 professional for 1951 behind Kovacs, Segura, and Gonzales by the PTPA.
-Some recent tennis writers have considered Kramer to be World number one for the 1951 period.
+Kramer was ranked U.S. no. 4 professional for 1951 behind Kovacs, Segura, and Gonzales by the PTPA.
+Some recent tennis writers have considered Kramer to be world no. 1 for the 1951 period.
 Kramer was described as "world champion" or "world's professional champion" throughout 1951.